-Mixer and mixer-amplifier units are fitted with removable control knobs to deter tampering.
+Mixer and mixer-amplifier units are fitted with removable control knobs and spindles to deter tampering.
 Remove simply by pulling firmly away from the front panel.
-The knobs are of the collet type, and will disconnect the splined spindle from the potentiometer inside the chassis.
+Do not use a twisting motion.
+The knobs will detach easily but the spindles have a spline feature within the potentiometer body and are a tight fit.
+Ideally, twist a small screwdriver blade between the shoulder of the spindle and the potentiometer body inside the unit.
 The panel holes may be plugged using the blanking plugs supplied.
 They are a push-clip fit and cannot be removed from outside the amplifier.
 The knobs and spindles may be replaced at any time.